corda/corda-docs/content/en/docs/cdl/cdl/smart-contract-view/statuses.md

 The properties shown in each status box may differ.
 This allows you to highlight the properties which are salient for that status even though they are actually a view of the same underlying class which must implement the union of all properties on the diagram.

-In this example the participants remain consistent in all statues but this will not always be the case.
+In this example the participants remain consistent in all statuses but this will not always be the case.

 To prevent an explosion of complexity, CDL mandates the following rules:

-* the Primary state type is defined as the state type in the Smart Contract which has a status field.
+* The Primary state type is defined as the state type in the Smart Contract which has a status field.
-* There can only be one Primary state type per Smart Contract, although there can be multiple Smart Contracts operating and interacting in a single transaction each of which have their own Primary state type.
+* There can only be one Primary state type per smart contract, although there can be multiple smart contracts operating and interacting in a single transaction each of which have their own Primary state type.
-* Other state types in this Smart Contract cannot have a status field.
+* Other state types in this smart contract cannot have a status field.
 * A transaction's inputs can only contain primary states with a single status.
 * A transaction's outputs can only contain primary states with a single status, although this can be different from the input status.